-If you’ve been through something painful, I’m sure you want to forget it.
+If you’ve been through something painful or traumatic, I’m sure you want to forget it.
 You may have run into obstacles in this process and the reason largely boils down to this: the brain remembers.

 Once you’ve been through a significant hurt, your brain continually anticipates the smallest indication of danger, fears you may once again get into a painful scenario, and therefore, desperately tries to shield you from this torment.
 A minor argument with your partner or a perceived slight from a friend, as some examples, are all a traumatized brain needs to activate into protection mode.

-What happens to your traumatized brain is the following:
+What happens to your brain after a painful experience?

 To summarize, trauma changes the brain, and therefore our emotions, thoughts, perceptions, social interactions, and beliefs in dramatic, and often profoundly negative, ways.

-If it sounds like I’m describing you, I want you to know there’s absolutely hope for a significantly improved reality.
+If it sounds like I’m describing you, I want you to know there’s absolutely hope for a significantly improved reality with support and therapy.

 Here’s how we help the brain forget and to live a much happier, peaceful, and hopeful life: